 - Story Budget – See your upcoming content budget.

-(Oasis Workflow – Plugin for WordPress)
+(Oasis Workflow – Editorial plugin for WordPress)

-Some of the many features of Oasis Workflow include the ability to configure your workflow using an easy drag and drop designer interface and simple process/task templates.
+Some of the many features of Oasis Workflow include the ability to configure your work flow using an easy drag and drop designer interface and simple process/task templates.

-It also lets you assign tasks dynamically using role-based routing, lets users view their current assignments and sign off on their tasks once assignments are completed, process history for auditing purposes, task reassignment, due date and email reminders to help you to publish your articles on time, and an out of the box editable workflow to help you get started.
+It also lets you assign tasks dynamically using role-based routing, lets users view their current assignments and sign off on their tasks once it’s completed, process history for auditing purposes, task reassignment, due date and email reminders to help you to publish your articles on time, and an out of the box editable workflow to help you get started.

-Step 10 – Assigning Roles And Responsibilities
+Step 10 – Assign Responsibilities

 Ask yourself the following questions: